Wrong Turn (2003 film): Score

+Release

+Wrong Turn was theatrically released in the United States on May 30, 2003, by 20th Century Fox.
+The film was a co-production, Summit Entertainment and Constantin Film, with Stan Winston designing the creature effects and serving as a producer.
+Inking a deal with 20th Century Fox and Regency Enterprises, the co-financiers of Wrong Turn secured domestic distribution through Fox.
+Fox reportedly had trouble securing an R-rating from the MPAA due to the film's intense violence, with many of the TV spots for the film also being refused approval; this is possibly one of the reasons why subsequent Wrong Turn films were released straight to video.

+In 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to Disney, and Wrong Turn and its subsequent direct-to-video sequels were some of the films included in the deal.
+As such, and in an effort to appeal to mature audiences instead of just family audiences, Wrong Turn was one of the very first R-rated films, as well as the first ever in the horror genre, released on Disney+ in the United States on April 2022, but the decision was eventually dropped by the time it became available in Canada instead.

 Reception

 Box office

 Released in the United States on May 30, 2003, Wrong Turn earned $5,161,498 during its opening weekend among 1,615 theaters.
 It went to gross a total of $15,418,790 in the United States and $13,231,785 internationally, making for a worldwide gross of $28,650,575.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 32 out of 100, based on 17 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

-Barbara Ellen of The Times wrote "This could have been a half decent cross between a Romero zombie movie and The Texas Chainsaw Massacre but in the end the gore is so ridiculously overdone and the script so lame, that it undermines all sense of suspense".
+Barbara Ellen of The Times wrote "This could have been a half decent cross between a Romero zombie movie and The Texas Chain Saw Massacre but in the end the gore is so ridiculously overdone and the script so lame, that it undermines all sense of suspense".
 William Thomas of Empire said "It's better than any of the official Texas Chainsaw Massacre sequels.
 Which is probably a good thing".
 Scott Foundas of Variety criticized Wrong Turn for being "A negative pickup by Fox", adding that "[it was] dumped into theaters on Friday without benefit of press previews", resulting in "frightless torpor".

 A one out of four stars was awarded to the film by Marc Savlov of The Austin Chronicle who wrote "This was already tired stuff when cult fave Sleepaway Camp came out in 1983, and it's downright comatose by now".
 BBC's Nev Pierce gave the film two out of five, while Anita Gates of The New York Times called it "[a] lazy would-be horror film".